 By removing points of friction and making your loyalty card mobile-friendly, you’ll improve customer experience and increase program participation.

 If something isn’t working, you need to know about it, and testing can only take you so far.
 The best way to find out what works and what doesn’t is by listening to your customers.

 Improve your loyalty program by actively gaining feedback from your customers with in-store or online questionnaires.
 To increase response rates, you could even integrate your questionnaires with your loyalty program and offer incentives.

 Similar to how we saw brands like Office Depot offer cashback for product reviews, give your customers the chance to unlock rewards in exchange for sharing their thoughts on your loyalty program.

 Being able to deliver a seamless customer experience throughout the customer lifecycle is arguably one of the most powerful ways of building brand loyalty.

-With our fully-integrated, AI-powered platform, Emarsys helps brands produce long-lasting loyalty.
+With our customer engagement platform, Emarsys helps brands produce long-lasting loyalty.
 Using Emarsys, you can create dynamic segments, personalize engagements, and view detailed reporting and analytics by lifecycle stage, so you can see the impact of your customer loyalty campaigns in real-time.

 Want to see how Emarsys can help your brand deliver the 1:1 omnichannel experiences that drive customer loyalty and increase customer lifetime value?